+For unclassified, non-FOIA exempt assignments and licenses available in the spectrum inventory, some of the parameters may be appropriate to verify and, if necessary ascertain, via measurements.
 However, this includes what assignments/licenses are built out and in use, where and when actual transmissions occur, the transmit duty cycle, the temporal transmit variations, the signal bandwidths, the use of frequency guard bands, and partial information on the scenario (mobile, fixed, number of users via the signal amplitude statistics).

-- Unlicensed usage where many user parameters are not directly known to regulators - Parameters that are not known by the users or contained in the frequency assignment, but are determined to be relevant by the regulator.
-For example, many users don't know their temporal usage24 and their mobility. - In some cases, particularly in the case of public safety, day-to-day spectrum management decisions have been delegated to regional authorities and in some cases delegated further to local authorities. - There are signals that are not known or controlled by regulators, and when a set of frequencies are designated for further exploration by a regulator for sharing or other uses, understanding the man-made noise, "rogue" illegal or accidental signals, anomalous propagation loss events involving licensed signals that create unexpected signal levels, signals coming from across the US borders that are not well known and spurious transmissions can be relevant to spectrum decision-making.
+- Usage in unlicensed bands where many user parameters are not directly known to regulators - Parameters that are not known by the users or contained in the frequency assignment, but are determined to be relevant by the regulator.
+For example, many users don't know their temporal usage and their mobility. - In some cases, particularly in the case of public safety, day-to-day spectrum management decisions have been delegated to regional authorities and in some cases delegated further to local authorities. - There are signals that are not known or controlled by regulators, and when a set of frequencies are designated for further exploration by a regulator for sharing or other uses, understanding the man-made noise, "rogue" illegal or accidental signals, anomalous propagation loss events involving licensed signals that create unexpected signal levels, signals coming from across the US borders that are not well known and spurious transmissions can be relevant to spectrum decision-making.

-It is important to also recognize that spectrum measurements will not accurately capture sensing-only technology, which is deployed for a range of military and civil uses; moreover, measurements and sampling may yield a further incomplete picture of intended and planned uses of the band given acquisition cycles and development periods.
+It is important to also recognize that spectrum measurements will not accurately capture sensing only technology, which is deployed for a range of military and civil uses; moreover, measurements and sampling may yield a further incomplete picture of intended and planned uses of the band.
 Therefore, spectrum measurements initially will best serve as an auditing function for certain assignments/licenses in the inventory, as determined by the relevant regulator.